EllyPirelly/learnings-wes-bos-JSbeginner/module-05-events/README.md

 # Module 5 - Events - Event Listener

-As most of the "Module 5 - Events - Event Listener" content is information and small coding bits, this README here is used as a notepad.
+As most of the content is information and small coding bits, this README here is used as a notepad. <br>

-Please check which html files and js files are referenced to follow up with the coding bits.
+Content of this module is information and small coding bits, no project.

 [Event Listener](#event-listener)